 My clinical research and outreach endeavors are founded in serving my community: I grew up and currently live in the southwest Chicago suburbs.
 Professionally, I enjoy volunteering for the Illinois Speech-Language-Hearing Association (ISHA).
-I am currently the Voice & Motor Speech Convention Track Chair and I am a member of the Ethics Education and Communications Committees.
+I am currently the Vice President Elect for the Division of Professional & Consumer Communication, the Voice & Motor Speech Convention Track Chair, and I am a member of the Ethics Education Committee.
 I also volunteer for the Oral Cancer Foundation.

 CDIS 7200: Voice & Resonance Disorders